mbrochh/mbrochh-dotfiles/macos.md

 Now you can install all the software:

-`brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree awscli`
+`brew install git zsh zsh-completions autojump wget curl gettext imagemagick watchman tmux reattach-to-user-namespace git-crypt tree awscli findutils`

 and